kontza/scz/README.md

 # scz
 Set Ghostty pane background colour on SSH connection.

-## The Plan
+## How to Setup
+…

+## How It Works
-1. Get parent PID, PPID.
+1. Get grand parent PID, GPPID.
-2. Get PPID's command line.
+2. Get GPPID's command line.
 3. Check for specific command line pattern, that should not be coloured.
 4. Change theme.
-5. On PPID exit, restore theme.
+5. On GPPID exit, restore theme.